parathaprat/agent16z/DATASET.md

 # Dataset

-This directory contains captured UI states for 3 different tasks across Linear and YouTube.
+This directory contains captured UI states for 4 different tasks across Linear, YouTube, and GitHub.

 ## Task 1: Create a Project in Linear